≡ Menu

 This way…

-If your Laekenois does develop some type of illness or does suffer from some type of injury later on in life, you won’t be on the “hook” for the full cost of treatment.
+If your Laekenois does develop some illness or does suffer from some injury later on in life, you won’t be on the “hook” for the total cost of treatment.

-Probably not, but until you know what they will and own’t cover, and how much one would cost in your area how will you know for sure?
-For more information about pet insurance, we would encourage you to check out our Best Pet Insurance Companies article where we discuss some of the pros and cons of owning such a policy on your pet.
+Probably not, but how will you learn until you know what they will and won’t cover and how much one would cost in your area?
+For more information about pet insurance, we encourage you to check out our Best Pet Insurance Companies article, discussing some pros and cons of owning such a policy on your pet.

 We are interested in this type of dog